-The rigorous assessment by Toronto-based Corporate Knights looked at how 8,080 publicly traded companies measured up against global industry peers on a suite of 24 key performance indicators, including clean revenue, clean investment, carbon productivity and percentage of board gender diversity.
-Prologis had been included in the list from 2010 to 2022.
+The rigorous assessment by Toronto-based Corporate Knights looked at how more than 6,000 publicly traded companies measured up against global industry peers on a suite of 25 key performance indicators, including clean revenue, clean investment, carbon productivity and percentage of board gender diversity.
+Prologis had been included in the list 14 times from 2010 to 2024.